AlexisLasselin/2023-2024-project-1-rubiks-art-team-3/documents/functionalSpecifications.md

 <img src="../images/fresco%20copy.png" style="height:200px">

-There is a total of 2871 Rubik's cubes, so each will have the responsibility of configuring 359 Rubik's cubes to match their part of the fresco.
+There is a total of 2871 Rubik's cubes, so each team will have the responsibility of configuring 359 Rubik's cubes to match their part of the fresco.

 2871 / 8 ≈ 359